Economics of Education, Finance

 December 2019

-The efficiency of federal lending guarantees depends on whether guarantees increase lending supply, or simply act as a subsidy to lenders.
-We use notches in the guarantee rate schedule for SBA loans to estimate the elasticity of bank lending volume to loan guarantees.
-We document significant bunching in the loan distribution on the side of the size threshold that carries a more generous loan guarantee.
-The excess mass implies that increasing guarantee generosity by 1 percentage point of loan principal would increase per-loan lending volume by $19,000.
+The efficiency of federal lending guarantees depends on whether guarantees increase lending supply or simply act as a subsidy to lenders.
+We use notches in the guarantee rate schedule for Small Business Administration (SBA) loans to estimate the elasticity of bank lending volume to loan guarantees.
+We show significant bunching in the loan distribution on the side of the size threshold that carries a more generous loan guarantee.
+The excess mass implies that increasing guarantee generosity by one percentage point of loan principal would increase per-loan lending volume by $19,000.
 Excess mass increases in periods with guarantee generosity, and placebo results indicate that the effect disappears when the guarantee notch is eliminated.